-- The doctrinal approach can be summarized in two major theories, the monist and the dualist. - ➤ Monist doctrine (main representative is H. Kelsen): the legal system forms a unitary system, comprising the international and domestic legal systems, in which each of the legal rules emanates from a higher rule that serves as its basis of validity.
-In this way the norms are graded up to the top of the pyramid where the fundamental norm or grundnorm (pacta sunt servanda) is found, which guarantees the unity of the legal system. - The main corollary: international norms can be applied directly in the domestic legal system as such, without the need for transformation into domestic rules by means of a domestic law source. - IL constitutes a universal system that stands above domestic law, thus asserting its primacy. - ➤ Dualist doctrine (main representatives H. Trieppel and D. Anzilotti): IL and DL are essentially different legal systems by reason of the legal sources, the content of the rules, the relationships regulated and the addressees of the rules.
+- The doctrinal approach can be summarized in two major theories, the monist and the dualist. - Monist doctrine (main representative is Hans Kelsen): the legal system forms a unitary system, comprising the international and national legal systems, in which each of the legal rules emanates from a higher rule that serves as its basis of validity.
+In this way the norms are graded up to the top of the pyramid where the fundamental norm or gründnorm (pacta sunt servanda) is found, which guarantees the unity of the legal system. - The main corollary: international norms can be applied directly in the national legal system as such, without the need for transformation into national rules by means of a national legislation source. - IL constitutes a universal system that stands above national legislation, thus asserting its primacy. - Dualist doctrine (main representatives are Heinrich Trieppel and Dionisio Anzilotti): IL and DL are essentially different legal systems by reason of the legal sources, the content of the rules, the relationships regulated, and the addressees of the rules. - The practical consequence: the impossibility for international rules to be applied in the national legal system unless they are transformed into national rules by a source of national legislation.

-- The practical consequence: the impossibility for international rules to be applied in the domestic legal system unless they are transformed into domestic rules by a source of domestic law. - Organs of the State never apply the rules of international law as such, but only the internal norms that reproduce their content. - This conception seems to imply that domestic rules take precedence over those of international law.
+- Organs of the state never apply the rules of international law as such, but only the internal norms that reproduce their content. - This conception seems to imply that national rules take precedence over those of international law.